 For each i-th access unit in the input media stream, the function makes a copy of the access unit.
 Then, the function lists the video object samples present in this copied access unit.
 If a video object sample does not correspond to the video object identifier passed as input, the video object sample is removed from the copied access unit.
 Lastly, the copied access unit is appended to the output elementary stream as a new access unit.

-NOTE The function implements a filtering process based on the selected object identifier, that is the original access units are first copied and then removed from the unwanted objects.
-This way, the operation does not need to create and initialize an empty access unit and the properties of the input access units are passed on to the access units of the output stream.
+NOTE The function implements a filtering process based on the selected object identifier, which is the original access units are first copied and then removed from the unwanted objects.
+This way, the operation does not need to create and initialize an empty access unit, and the properties of the input access units are passed on to the access units of the output stream.

 Description